apace100/origins-docs/docs/types/power_types/recipe.md

     }
 }
 ```

-This power allows players to craft cobweb by combining two strings in a crafting grid.
+This example will allow the player that has the power to craft Cobwebs by combining two strings in a crafting grid.